 by Cecilia Bicca

-In the UAE, principles of inheritance and succession are found in Islamic law (also known as Sharia), which is a religious form of law mainly based on the Quran and the Sunna (sayings of the Prophet Mohammed PBUH).
-Sharia regulates most aspects of the lives of Muslims, such as moral, family, personal status, charity, politics, community life and inheritance, among others.
+In the United Arab Emirates (UAE), Islamic Sharia law (also known as Sharia) establishes the fundamentals of inheritance and succession.
+Sharia is a religious form of law mainly ;sourced from the Quran and the Sunnah (sayings of Prophet Muhammad PBUH) and regulates most aspects of the lives of Muslims, such as moral, family, personal status, charity, community life and inheritance, among others.

-The Personal Affairs Law applies to all Muslims, irrespective of being UAE citizens or not.
-It also applies to all expatriate residents, regardless of their faith, unless they ask for the application of their national law .
-In line with the Personal Affairs Law, the Civil Code also provides that inheritance shall be governed by the law of the deceased , understood as the law of the deceased’s own country or community at the time of death.
+The Personal Affairs Law applies to all UAE citizens except non-Muslims.
+It also applies to all expatriate residents, regardless of their faith, unless they ask for the application of their national law.
+In line with the Personal Affairs Law, the Civil Code also provides that inheritance shall be governed by the law of the deceased, understood as the law of the deceased’s own country or community at the time of death.

 Importance of Wills for Non-Muslims